buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 [*If he had used the pole, the trap would have been easily discovered*.]
 Do you proceed down the corridor?

-*Tups*: No, I'm suspicious.
+*Tups*: No, I' \*\*m suspicious.
 Can I see any cracks in the floor, maybe in a square shape?

-*Narrator*: No, there are millions of cracks, you can't see a pit that clearly [*the Narrator determines that the pit is well camouflaged and Tups has poor lighting to see well*]
+*Narrator*: No, there are millions of cracks, you can' \*\*t see a pit that clearly [*the Narrator determines that the pit is well camouflaged and Tups has poor lighting to see well*]

 *Tups*: Ok, I take my water flask from my backpack.
-I'm going to pour some water on the floor.
+I' \*\*m going to pour some water on the floor.
 Does it seem to seep into the floor at any point or reveal some pattern?

 *Narrator*: Yes, the water seems to flow around a square shape, slightly raised from the floor.